- Get Involved

 Finding out how to afford camp is easy—and there's plenty of help.
 The bottom line about camp costs is that there's a camp for just about every budget.
-Fees range from $75 to more than $800 per week for ACA-accredited resident and day camps.
+Fees range from less than $100 to more than $1,500 per week for ACA-accredited resident and day camps.
 For example, did you know that these options are available:

 Assistance offered from camps: